joymnyaga/Time-to-Event-Analysis/README.md

 # Survival-Analysis
-A mini project that predicts the probability of survival of cancer patients after operation using the Kaplan-Meier Estimate
+A survival analysis project that predicts the probability of survival of cancer patients after operation using the Kaplan-Meier Estimate

 # Data Attributes
 1. Age of patient at time of operation (numerical)